An Engineer’s Journey into Configuration Management: The Importance of Training and Certification

 There are things one learns in engineering school and takes into the workplace.
 There are many more skills one acquires on-the-job that are necessary to actually perform the job efficiently.
 Yet, there is so much more to be gained from continuing education, industry associations, standards organizations, and from other practicing CM, DM, and Engineering professionals.
 Contribution to or participation in standards governing bodies like the SAE G-33 Committee for CM is just one example.

-My CM education has not stopped since earning CMPIC’s Masters Certification in CM as well as the CMSME designation and CMII-C certification.
-The knowledge attained from earning these certifications is far more valuable to me than my sizeable stash of engineering books or framed diplomas on my walls.
+My configuration management training has not stopped since earning CMPIC’s Masters Certification in CM as well as the CMSME designation and CMII-C certification.
+The knowledge attained from earning these configuration management certifications is far more valuable to me than my sizable stash of engineering books or framed diplomas on my walls.
 They serve as the foundation of trust between my employer and customers, as well as between myself as head of product development and our engineering team.
 As one of my instructors is so fond of saying, certifications enable us to begin to learn in earnest.